Artistic License: Artistic License 2.0

 (ii) a license that permits the licensee to freely copy, modify and redistribute the Modified Version using the same licensing terms that apply to the copy that the licensee received, and requires that the Source form of the Modified Version, and of any works derived from it, be made freely available in that license fees are prohibited but Distributor Fees are allowed.

-It has been adopted by some of the Raku implementations, the Mojolicious framework and the NPM.
-It is also used by the SNEeSe emulator, which was formerly licensed under the Clarified Artistic License.

 The OSI recommends that all developers and projects licensing their products with the Artistic License adopt Artistic License 2.0.